Essays and Theories

 In the study of animal behavior, when one states: "The animal was only defending his or her turf," there is not the slightest confusion on the part of what this means.
 Even the most uneducated of humans knows that the bark of a dog coming from inside a house is a sure sign of territoriality.
 In fact, in some cases, if one listens closely, one can here a whole series of dog barks coming from various houses in the same neighborhood as dogs hear the alarm of one, and spread the "word" to others that danger may be approaching.
 But in the realm of the human animal, human minds are complex and, as such, create "civilized" and complex mechanisms to defend territories.
-That is the reason for this column: to post news items, found in my local paper or national magazines that bring to your attention behavioral mechanisms that equate with human territoriality and the protection of those territories.
+That is the reason for this posting: to post news items, found in my local paper or national magazines that bring to your attention behavioral mechanisms that equate with human territoriality and the protection of those territories.

 On Monday, Feb.
 05 2001, I went online to my Colorado State Legislature's web site and found a goal mine.
 Buried beneath a link that read: What other states are doing:, I found a dropdown menu that gave me short paragraphs of headlines around the country in all fifty states.
 I will present them to you as briefly as I can and point out the territoriality of each news item as best as I can.
 It is up to you to double check and verify these news reports.